square/terraform-provider-anomalo/README.md

 To manage resources that are already configured in Anomalo you must import them.
 Both tables and checks implement `terraform import`.

-See the plugin documentation for details on each resource.
-(TODO docs link)
+See the [plugin documentation](https://registry.terraform.io/providers/square/anomalo/latest/docs) for details on each resource.

 ### Importing All Checks for a Table